grachet/kaios-google-task/README.md

 It bring smartphone features to non-touch feature phone with 300*240px screen.

-You can access with the website but it's not done for smartphone/computer screen.
+You can open the app with the website but it's not done for smartphone/computer screen.

 https://grachet.github.io/kaios-google-task/